ATNewHope/sway-rectfetcher/readme.md

-# Sway-rectfetcher: A simple bash script to fetch rect info using swaymsg
+# Swaymsg-treefetch: Simple bash scripts to fetch wanted info using swaymsg

+## Requirements
+- Window Manager: sway
+- Dependicies: swaymsg, jshon

+## Swaymsg-rectfetcher: fetch rect info of window with app_id
  This bash script could get the rect (i.e. absolute coordinates and size) info of the window with specified app_id (the first argument) in SwayWM.

  If multiple window matches, the focused window will be selected.